warengonzaga/thirdweb-wp/README.md

 ## 🐛 Issues

-Go to the [project issues](https://github.com/warengonzaga/thirdweb-wp/issues), check if your issue .
-Please report any issues and bugs by [creating a new issue here](https://github.com/warengonzaga/thirdweb-wp/issues/new).
+Please report any issues and bugs by [creating a new issue here](https://github.com/warengonzaga/thirdweb-wp/issues/new), also make sure you're reporting an issue that doesn't exist.
 Any help to improve the project would be appreciated.
 Thanks! 🙏✨

 ## 🍀 Sponsors and Supporters